algora-io/algora/priv/content/docs/bounties/custom.md

 ## View your bounty

-Once created, you'll land on a unique page for your bounty where you can manage your bounty.
+Once created, you'll land on a unique page where you can manage your bounty.

 ![View custom bounty](/images/docs/view-custom-bounty.png)